Cookie Settings

 Tiny carbon particles that can generate a current just by reacting with the liquid around them can be used to produce power.
 According to the researchers, the liquid, an organic solvent, pulls electrons from the particles and creates a current that may be used to operate micro- or nanoscale robotics or chemical reactions.

-We were already writing about green buildings, showing how they are an essential part of urban design that strives to lessen climate change and consume less energy and water.
+We were already writing about green buildings, showing how they are an essential part of urban design that mitigate the effects of climate change and consume less energy and water.
 But what about buildings that do not need air conditioning to cool down?

 In the wild, termites create towering mounds that are ventilated by an intricate network of tunnels.
 Zimbabwean architect Mick Pearce utilised the biomimicry method to create a natural cooling system that tapped into nature by modelling the creativity of termites.
 The result is an architectural masterpiece that utilises cooling air during the night and heat exhaustion during the day to achieve 90% passive climate control.

-Some of the presented sustainable innovations can transform the energy sector into a green sector as the Earth’s rationally used materials can finally create a balance between humans and nature.
-Sustainability forces us to look into what we are already using, reusing and find the potential in food waste or nature that is full of treasures.
+Some of the presented sustainable innovations and renewable energy projects can transform the energy sector into a green sector as the Earth’s rationally used materials can finally create a balance between humans and nature.
+Sustainability forces us to look into what we are already using, finding and reusing the potential in food waste or nature that is full of treasures.

-However, some of these innovative technologies mentioned in the text would not be possible to discover and develop without other technological advances, for example solar powered trees probably wouldn’t exist without additive manufacturing or rechargeable tires without the invention of rechargeable batteries.
-Therefore, digitalisation can make the energy sector cleaner by helping us discover more sustainable solutions for the energy sector, for example, using 3D printers or energy meters.
+However, some of these aforementioned innovative technologies would not be possible to discover and develop without other technological advances, for example solar powered trees probably wouldn’t exist without additive manufacturing or rechargeable tyres without the invention of rechargeable batteries.
+Therefore, digitalisation can make the energy sector cleaner by helping us discover more sustainable energy technology, for example, using 3D printers or energy meters.
 Digitalisation is growing and seems to be an inseparable part of our lives.
-Now more and more devices will be connected to the grid, and we can predict that eventually, everything will be connected and monitored.
+Now more and more devices will be connected to the grid, and we can predict that eventually, everything will be working in an interconnection of data and energy.

 *Since Distrelec has not tested any of these innovations, we are unable to confirm the assertions made by their creators.